Housing for Kids

 Dianne Driessen

-In her career as an Information Technology specialist, Dianne workedfor IBM, Xerox, and McGraw-Hill Education as well as educational institutions and government agencies.
+In her career as an Information Technology specialist, Dianne worked for IBM, Xerox, and McGraw-Hill Education, as well as educational institutions and government agencies.
 She was a founding board member of the Program Management Institute, Monterey Bay chapter.

 Marty Fleetwood